-Bore a 9/16 inch diameter hole for both the front and rear pillar.
+Bore a 5/8 inch diameter hole for both the front and rear trigger guard screw.
 These holes must be as close to a right angle to the bore as you can get.
-A drill press works best but with a little extra care a hand drill with a spade bit can be used.
+A drill press and a 5/8 inch diameter piloted counterbore works the best but with a little extra care a hand drill and 5/8 spade bit can be used.
 Piloted counterbores are available from machine tool supply companies or can be ordered from Score High Gunsmithing.